06 Sep 2022

 Broadly, real assets provide the framework and resources to facilitate everyday activity in the world economy.
 While numerous types of investments could be considered real assets, our definition includes:

 - Real estate, including real estate investment trusts (REITs).
-Land and commercial properties including apartments, offices, warehouses, malls, etc.
+Land and commercial properties including apartments, self-storage, warehouses, data centers, etc.

 - Infrastructure.
 Assets and networks used to transport, store and distribute goods, energy, people and information, such as toll roads, pipelines, airports and cellphone towers.